nvattipalli/DFT_FrequencyFiltering/README.md

 Due: Thu 11/02/17 11:59 PM

 1. DFT:
-(8 Pts)Write code for computing forward fourier transform, inverse fourier transform, discrete cosine transfrom and magnitude of the fourier transform.
+(8 Pts.)
+Write code for computing forward fourier transform, inverse fourier transform, discrete cosine transfrom and magnitude of the fourier transform.
 The input to your program is a 2D matrix of size 15X15.

   - Starter code available in directory DFT/